-Bringing people together into a shared space for action The National Nutrition Council Governing Board relevant government agencies, a coalition of NGOs, relevant government agencies, a coalition of NGOs, and academia.
+The National Nutrition Council Governing Board and its Technical Committee (as per Executive Order No. 234 of 1986), convened by the Philippine Coalition of Advocates for Nutrition Security, is considered the multi-sectoral and multi-stakeholder coordinating structure.
+Its members include relevant government agencies, a coalition of NGOs, and academia.
 The Council of Deans and heads of schools offering nutrition-dietetics courses represents academia.
 The National Nutrition Council Secretariat is the country focal point for the SUN Movement.